Skip to main content

 Surgery

 Surgery is usually done to remove cancer that is left after chemotherapy or radiation therapy.
 When possible, the whole tumor is removed by surgery.
-Tissue and bone that are removed may be replaced with a graft, which uses tissue and bone taken from another part of the patient's body or a donor.
+Tissue and bone that are removed may be replaced with a graft, which uses tissue and bone taken from another part of the child's body or a donor.
 Sometimes an implant, such as artificial bone, is used.

-After the doctor removes all the cancer that can be seen at the time of the surgery, some patients may be given chemotherapy or radiation therapy to kill any cancer cells that are left.
-Treatment given after the surgery, to lower the risk that the cancer will come back, is called adjuvant therapy.
+After the doctor removes all the cancer that can be seen at the time of the surgery, some children may be given chemotherapy or radiation therapy to kill any cancer cells that are left.
+Treatment given after the surgery to lower the risk that the cancer will come back is called adjuvant therapy.

 Treatment for Ewing sarcoma may cause side effects.